neil7057/pjl_host_system/README.md

 -   [W3C Markup Validator](https://validator.w3.org/#validate_by_input)

- -  The use of Crispy Forms, django templates and django allauth produces errors flagged as duplicates.
-These are not genuine errors and can be safely ignored.
+ -  The use of a base.html template with a menu and a separate include for a mobile-nav header, produces warnings about a duplicate ID.
+This can be safely ignored

     <details><summary>Home Page</summary>
     <img src="leos_oreos\docs\images\testing\w3c-index.png">